How much cash do you have in your wallet right now?

 These companies provide merchants like you with payment terminals, the hardware that allows you to accept credit/debit cards and digital payments.
 And they become the middle person between the diner, the restaurant, the credit card network (e.g. Visa or MasterCard) and the issuing bank.
 Part of the payment processor service is to clear and route the transaction, then deposit money into your account.

 One of the most important things to know about partnering with a payment processor is that they assume the risk of every debit/credit card transaction your restaurant processes.
-And if there’s fraud somewhere along the line or your restaurant goes bankrupt, the payment processor is responsible for the financial fallout.
+This means that it is the payment processor that is responsible for the financial fallout in cases of fraud.

 In return for taking on risk and providing you with the tools you need to accept credit and debit cards, payment processors charge a fee.
 Rates vary among companies but are typically calculated per transaction and range between 1% and 4%.
 Some payment processors also add a fixed dollar amount per transaction, usually from $0.10 to $0.30.